 When diagnosed with OS you will normally be referred to a sarcoma specialist centre.
 At this centre, there will be a team of experts who will discuss your case and ensure you get the treatment which is right for you.
-This team is often called a A group of medical professionals who meet to plan a person's treatment.
-(MDT) because it is made up of many different types of healthcare workers.
+This team is often called a multidisciplinary team (MDT) because it is made up of many different types of healthcare workers.
 Each will bring their own expertise to help create a clear treatment plan.

 A doctor who specialises in cancer.

-Oncologists are doctors that are highly trained in treating A disease where cells divide and grow uncontrollably and can spread to other areas of the body..
+Oncologists are doctors that are highly trained in treating cancer.
 They will advise on the best medical treatment including chemotherapy drugs and radiotherapy regimes.
 They will monitor you for side effects throughout your treatment and give advice on ways to reduce them.
 They will also continue to monitor you after you’ve finished treatment to make sure that OS does not return and catch it quickly if it does.

 A doctor who specialises in treating bone-related conditions.